- What is disorganized attachment

 A disorganized attachment style, also known as disoriented attachment, is formed when a child is emotionally and physically dependent on someone who is also a source of distress or fear1.
 It is one of the three insecure attachment styles and is usually found in people who have experienced physical, emotional, or sexual abuse from their primary caretaker in childhood.

 Babies are born wired to seek connection and proximity to their primary caregivers for survival.
-This deeply rooted connection-seeking behavior allows a child to develop an attachment to their primary caregiver.
-Depending on the type of parenting, a child can form an organized attachment or disorganized attachment to their caregiver.
+This deeply rooted connection-seeking behavior allows a child to develop an attachment to their attachment figure.

 Disorganized Attachment In Children

-Disorganized attachment is an insecure attachment.
-The child doesn’t view the parent as a secure base because they cannot get their emotional or physical needs met.
+Disorganized/disoriented attachment style is a form of insecure attachment.
+The child doesn’t view the parent as a secure base because the child’s needs, emotional or physical, are not met.

-Contradictory behavior – the baby shows indifference or conflicting behavior upon the parent’s return even after substantial distress during the separation.
+Contradictory behaviors – the baby shows substantial distress during the separation but displays indifference or conflicting reunion behavior upon the parent’s return.

 Misdirected or interrupted behavior – the baby seeks proximity to the stranger instead of the parent after separation.